-One of the perks of owning a home in a planned development is the right to use the development’s common elements or areas.
-For example, you might enjoy a nice workout in the common fitness room, or a refreshing swim in the common pool.
-And the best part is that someone else ordinarily maintains these amenities!
+One of the perks of owning a home in a planned development is the right to use shared common elements or areas.
+For example, you might enjoy a workout in the common fitness room, or a swim in the common pool.
+And the best part is, someone else ordinarily maintains such amenities!

-But which areas or elements are actually open for every homeowner's use is not always straightforward.
-A homeowner’s right to use a particular common element, and whether a homeowner has any maintenance responsibilities for the common element, depends on the rules governing the development and the type of common element in question.
+Exactly which areas or elements are actually open for every homeowner's use is not always straightforward, however.
+Your right to use a particular common element, and whether you have any maintenance responsibilities for it, will depend on the rules governing the development and which common element is at issue.

 In most developments, detailed information about the common elements is found in the development's governing documents.
 These normally include the Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs), the articles and bylaws of the homeowner's association (HOA), and any separate rules and regulations.
 The type and location of the common elements are also described on the development's plat or map.

-To get a copy of the governing documents and plat or map, request them from the development's HOA, from your real estate broker (if you have one), or from the real estate records office in the county the development is located in.
+To get a copy of the governing documents and plat or map, request them from the development's HOA, from your real estate broker (if you have one), or from the real estate records office in the county where the development is located.

-In a single family home development, often all of the common elements are general common elements.
-General common elements might include such things as a common pool, a community park, or a common clubhouse.
-In a more upscale development, general common elements might also include such things as common entrance gates, fountains, tennis courts, and spas.
+In a single-family home development, often all common elements are for general use.
+These might include, for example, a pool, community park, or clubhouse.
+In a more upscale development, general common elements might also include things like common entrance gates, fountains, tennis courts, and spas.

-The definition of limited common elements that you'll find in your CC&Rs is likely to say they can be used by more than one but less than all of the homeowners in the development.
-Townhome and condominium developments often have limited common elements in addition to general common elements.
+The definition of limited common elements that you'll find in your CC&Rs is likely to say they can be used by more than one but fewer than all homeowners in the development.
+Townhome and condominium developments often have limited common elements in addition to general ones.
 Examples include a patio shared by several owners or a pool for the use of a group of several condominium buildings in a large complex.
 The CC&Rs will describe which homeowners have the right to use which limited common elements.